Justadudeinspace/The_Root_Repo/README.md

 # The_Root_Repo
 A Full Compilation of all Resources Needed to Root, Mod, and Customize Android Devices.

+# Tools
+- Platform-Tools (adb & fastboot) - A shell based program for running commands from PC to Android Devices.

+- MTKClient - A shell based program for accessing the exploit in Mediatek Devices through BRom mode.

+- edl - A shell based program for accessing the exploit in Qualcomm Devices through edl mode.

+- Bugjaeger Premium (adb & fastboot) - An Android app for running adb & fastboot commands in an Android to Android tethered environment.

 # Rooting Apps
 Android 8+
 - Magisk